Kaushik-Puttaswamy/Airline-Passenger-Referral-Prediction-Using-Machine-Learning/README.md

 ## Objective
 The dataset comprises airline reviews from 2016 to 2019 for major airlines worldwide, with multiple-choice and open-text responses collected in Spring 2019.
 The primary objective is to predict whether passengers will recommend the airline to their friends.

+## Project Architecture Diagram
+Below is the architecture diagram outlining the core flow of the system:

 ## Data Description
 The dataset contains 131,895 entries and the following columns: